Armored Core 4: Release

-Armored Core 4 was initially released in Japan for the Sony PlayStation 3 on December 21, 2006.
-FromSoftware partnered with Sega and released a North American version for the PlayStation 3 and Xbox 360 on March 20, 2007, followed by a Japanese release on the Xbox 360 few days later.
+Armored Core 4 was initially released in Japan for the PlayStation 3 on December 21, 2006.
+FromSoftware partnered with Sega and released a North American version for the PlayStation 3 and Xbox 360 on March 20, 2007, followed by a Japanese release on the Xbox 360 two days later.
 In Europe, FromSoftware partnered with 505 Games and released the game for the PlayStation 3 and Xbox 360 on June 22, 2007.